Soft/rainbowpath/README.md

 ### Style Overrides

-`--override` and `--separator-override` options make it possible to selectively override the style of particular path component at a specific index.
+`--override` and `--separator-override` options make it possible to selectively override the style of a path component at the given index.

-For example, the following command displays all the directory components of the path as blue, except the first one (index `0` "this") which will be displayed as yellow.
+For example, the following command prints all the directory components of the path in blue, except the first one (index `0` "this") which will be printed in yellow.

 ``` shell